Discipline

 Architect, interior designer and responsible applicant

-Grieghallen presents itself as one of the most iconic monumental buildings in Bergen, and is considered one of the foremost examples of Norwegian brutalist architecture from the 1970s.
-In 2015, the building and the architect were awarded the Houen's Foundation diploma for good architecture.
+Grieghallen is one of Bergen’s most iconic monumental buildings and a distinguished example of Norwegian Brutalist architecture from the 1970s.
+In 2015, both the building and its architect received the Houens Fund Diploma for outstanding architecture.

-Lobby areas, public restrooms, conference areas with circulation areas and conference rooms underwent remodelling and upgrades.
-The stage entrance with reception was upgraded and enlarged, with a new location in the building simplifying logistics in the backstage areas.
-New lighting was planned in collaboration with a lighting designer.
+Foyer spaces, public restrooms, and conference facilities—including circulation areas and meeting rooms—were remodeled and upgraded.
+The stage entrance and reception were expanded and relocated, streamlining backstage logistics.
+New lighting was introduced in collaboration with a professional lighting designer.